AST Transformation

 Transformed code:

-_lib_close: Series = lib.close
+__lib·high: Series = lib.high

 Key aspects:

-- Creates local Series variables for library Series
+- Creates local Series variables for library Series in each scope

 - Prepares variables for Series transformer processing